For downstream package authors#

 NumPy uses a standard, PEP 440 compliant, versioning scheme: major.minor.bugfix.
 A major release is highly unusual and if it happens it will most likely indicate an ABI break.
 NumPy 1.xx releases happened from 2006 to 2023; NumPy 2.0 in early 2024 is the first release which changed the ABI (minor ABI breaks for corner cases may have happened a few times in minor releases).
 Minor versions are released regularly, typically every 6 months.
 Minor versions contain new features, deprecations, and removals of previously deprecated code.
 Bugfix releases are made even more frequently; they do not contain any new features or deprecations.

 It is important to know that NumPy, like Python itself and most other well known scientific Python projects, does not use semantic versioning.
-Instead, backwards incompatible API changes require deprecation warnings for at least two releases.
+Instead, backward incompatible API changes require deprecation warnings for at least two releases.
 For more details, see NEP 23 — Backwards compatibility and deprecation policy.

-Modules can also be safely built against NumPy 2.0 or later in CPython’s abi3 mode, which allows building against a single (minimum-supported) version of Python but be forward compatible higher versions in the same series (e.g., 3.x).
+Modules can also be safely built against NumPy 2.0 or later in CPython’s abi3 mode, which allows building against a single (minimum-supported) version of Python but be forward compatible with higher versions in the same series (e.g., 3.x).
 This can greatly reduce the number of wheels that need to be built and distributed.
 For more information and examples, see the cibuildwheel docs.

 Testing against the NumPy main branch or pre-releases#